Quick Summary

 Zomato is a popular online food delivery platform that connects customers with restaurants.
 People can order food from their favorite restaurants using the Zomato app or website.

-Paytm is a well-known digital payment platform that allows users to send money, pay bills, book tickets, and even shop online.
+Paytm is a well-known digital payment platform that allows users to send money, pay bills, book tickets, and shop online.
 It has revolutionized the way people make payments in India.

 Byju’s is one of India’s most popular online learning platforms, offering educational content for school students, competitive exam aspirants, and professionals.